Teaching Children. Raising People. Growing Souls.

 What to Expect on Sunday Morning

-UUCY has two services beginning in September and continuing through early June.
+UUCY has one Sunday service at 10:00 am beginning in September and continuing through early June.
 UUCY offers loving childcare for infants and toddlers ages 6 weeks to three years in our Nursery.
 Structured religious education begins at age three and continues through high school.
 Several times a year, we have a special service of dedication of children and welcome for new families

 UUCY Summer Program